jordanbCS/mesh_networking/README.md

 # Mesh networking in 2021

 Best option for now is probably a kind of "line of site repeater".
-Will need to maximize tree top line of sites.

 ## Devices